ypriverol/github-paper/document/manuscript.md

 Users usually track source code, text files, images and small data files inside their repos.
-And while the majority of GitHub repositories are used for software developement, there is nothing preventing users from keeping text documents such as analysis reports and manuscripts (see for example the repository for this manuscript at https://github.com/ypriverol/github-paper), or other file types in your projects.
+And while the majority of GitHub repositories are used for software development, there is nothing preventing users from keeping text documents such as analysis reports and manuscripts (see for example the repository for this manuscript at https://github.com/ypriverol/github-paper), or other file types in your projects.

-The web interface offered by GitHub provides a fiendly interface to many basic operations and a gentle introduction to a more rich albeit complex set of functionalities.
+The web interface offered by GitHub provides a friendly interface to many basic operations and a gentle introduction to a more rich albeit complex set of functionalities.
 There exists also various graphical user-interface driven clients to manage git and GitHub repositories (https://www.git-scm.com/downloads/guis).
-Many editors and developement environments such as, for example the popular Rstudio (https://www.rstudio.com/) for the R programming language \cite{R}, directly integrate with code versioning using git and GitHub.
-In addition for remote git repositories, GitHub provides its own features that will be descibed in subsequent rules (Fig. 1).
+Many editors and development environments such as, for example the popular Rstudio (https://www.rstudio.com/) for the R programming language \cite{R}, directly integrate with code versioning using git and GitHub.
+In addition for remote git repositories, GitHub provides its own features that will be described in subsequent rules (Fig. 1).

 ![The structure of a GitHub-based project illustrating project structure and interactions with the community.](./figure01_overview.pdf)